Welcome to the

 AKRA volunteers continued work at the Reflexology Path at Folker Park (Folker Street at 42nd Ave in Anchorage) completing the installation of the Path circle and landscaping the area in 2021.
-Signage is expected to be installed late in the fall, or next spring.
-Contact firstname.lastname@example.org if you are interested in volunteering at the path.
+The signage was installed in July, 2022, and additional landscaping was completed.
+Contact email@example.com if you are interested in volunteering at the path.

 AKRA hosted the International Council of Reflexologists (ICR) 17th International Destination Reflexology Conference which was held in Anchorage in September.
 The four-day conference brought together reflexologists from around the world in an exchange of information, classes, and social activities.